 Umayyad Illustrated Calendars and their Late Antique Sources: A Comparative Study

 How the art of the Umayyads (661–750) responded to the encounter with late antique art in the Bilâd ash-Shâm has been a major debate for more than a century.
-Many scholars insisted on a rupture while others accepted the continuity explanation, but saw in the transition from late antiquity to early Islam some degeneration.
-Further recent refinements have posited an active rôle of the Umayyads in the shaping of their art.
-My research revisits Umayyad palatial iconography and considers the previously underrated role of the craftsmen's practice in the making of Umayyad iconography.
-How was a program produced in the 8th-century Bilâd ash-Shâm?
+Many scholars insisted on a rupture, while others accepted the continuity explanation but saw in the transition from late antiquity to early Islam some degeneration.
+Further recent refinements have posited an active role of the Umayyads in the shaping of their art.
+My research revisits Umayyad palatial iconography and considers the previously underrated role of the craftsmen’s practice in the making of Umayyad iconography.
+How was a program produced in the eighth-century Bilâd ash-Shâm?
 What was transmitted from one generation of craftsmen to another?
 How was it transmitted?